githubpartners/microsoft-learn/github/introduction-to-github-copilot/includes/1-introduction.md

 By the end of this module, you'll be able to:

 - Understand the differences between GitHub Copilot, GitHub Copilot X, and Github Copilot for Business
-- Learn how to get started and configure GitHub Copilot
+- Learn how to get started and configure with GitHub Copilot
 - Develop using GitHub Copilot and Visual Studio Code

 ## Prerequisites